andreforjazz/Combined-assembloid-and-3D-whole-organ-mapping-captures-the-microanatomy-of-the-human-fallopian-tube/README.md

 Inputs:

 - pth: path to folder with all conditions image sections.
 It should have a folder per condition
 - nms: cell list of all name of conditions

--dt: date of the deep learning model
+- dt: date of the deep learning model
 - scale: scale between 1.25x images and 10x images, in this case is 8.
 - cropim: cropim =1 when you want to crop the the images to speed up process and reduce memory/storage usage.
 - padnum: when aligning the high resolution images, what's the padding value you want to add to the surrounding of the image (in this case label 3 is white space)